“I like living with my friends and the independence allows me to feel more confident.Year 8 Boarder

 Holmewood seeks to develop the whole child, by addressing what we consider to be the important facets of a rounded education which prepare children for life after Holmewood and this is particularly true within the boarding environment.
 We provide an environment for children in which they can achieve as individuals but at the same time we celebrate the differences between them, so that no child feels disadvantaged.
 Boarding at Holmewood is in essence about care, kindness, support and building positive relationships.
 We want our boarders to have fulfilled, successful and happy lives.

 Boarders frequently describe boarding at Holmewood in terms of being a “home from home” and “a community.”

-Boarding is not simply fun but a great experience and a superb preparation for life after Holmewood, whether this be at a Boarding or a Day Senior School.
-With more parents opting for the Boarding choice, it is absolutely vital that children are prepared for life away from home before they go at the end of Year 8.
-Without fail, those who have boarded at Holmewood settle into their new Senior boarding schools way better than those who never did.
+Boarding is not simply fun but a great experience and a superb preparation for life after Holmewood, whether this be at a boarding or a day senior school.
+With more parents opting for the boarding choice, it is absolutely vital that children are prepared for life away from home before they move on at the end of Year 8.
+Without fail, those who have boarded at Holmewood settle into their new senior boarding schools far better than those who chose not to.

 For further information, please contact our Boarding Housemaster Mr Kevin O’Riordan – firstname.lastname@example.org

 The boys’ and girls’ dormitories are in the Mansion House on the first floor with excellent views of the Kent and Sussex countryside.
 Children board with friends from their year groups in dormitories which sleep up to eight.
 There are three boys’ dormitories and three girls’ dormitories with further room for expansion.
 All dormitories are self-contained with bunk beds and wardrobes and boarders are encouraged to bring photos and posters to decorate their rooms.